MattM27538/Dockerized-Redis-py-Personal-Username-Password-Manager/README.md

 Redis-py-Personal-Password-Manager creates an image of a redis instance containing usernames and password values keyed from domain-names/ account-identifiers.
 The image can be uploaded to dockerhub to access from any point with access to the internet that can run docker.

-The file named "Users-Passwords.txt" should be written into and formatted as below to have the information read into the redis database.
+The file named "Users-Passwords.txt" should be written into and formatted as "account identifier, username: user password: password" (example below) to have the information read into the redis database.
 ![image](https://github.com/user-attachments/assets/a6bdd20f-9bbe-43ab-a50e-d6a23bca29f6)

 The manager requires login credentials by changing the values to check for on line 152 of main.py, to be set before the image is created: